-Dr. Gammack married Isabella Catherine Agnes Scott in Sarnia, Ontario on the 26th of August, 1896.
-She was born on the 27th of August, 1870 in Lambton County, the daughter of Reverend Robert and Isabella Scott.
-Rev. Scott was a Presbyterian Minister.
-Mrs. Gammack had 2 older brothers, Colin and Robert.

-Dr. and Mrs. Gammack moved to Berlin, Connecticut after they were married.
+Dr. Gammack married Isabella “Ella” Catherine Agnes Scott in Sarnia, Ontario on the 26th of August, 1896.
+Mrs. Gammack was born on the 27th of August, 1870 in Lambton County.
+She was the youngest of 3 children born to Reverend Robert and Isabella Scott.
+Her father was a Presbyterian Minister and her siblings were; Colin Alexander Scott and Robert David Scott.
+Prior to his marriage, Dr. Gammack had moved to East Berlin, Connecticut.

-Their daughter Jean Isabelle was born in Berlin, Connecticut on the 2nd of January, 1898.
-The Gammack family had moved to South Bend, Indiana around 1900 and two more children were born to Dr. and Mrs. Gammack, their daughter Frances Ann was born on the 24th of July, 1907 and a son Robert J. was born on the 17th of November, 1910.
+Their daughter Jean Isabelle Gammack was born in Berlin, Connecticut on the 2nd of January, 1898.
+The Gammack family had moved to South Bend, Indiana around 1900 and two more children were born to Dr. and Mrs. Gammack.
+Their daughter Frances Ann Gammack was born on the 24th of July, 1907 and a son named Robert J. Gammack was born on the 17th of November, 1910.

-Dr. Gammack served with the Royal Army Medical Corp during World War I and he was a member of the Independent Order of Foresters.
+Dr. Gammack was a member of the Independent Order of Foresters.

 Mrs. Gammack’s brother Robert Scott, also became a physician and he was living with Dr. and Mrs. Gammack when the 1910 U.S. Census was completed.
 Dr. Robert David Scott died in South Bend, Indiana on the 11th of July, 1913.

-Mrs. Gammack died on the 14th of February, 1936.
+Mrs. Gammack died in South Bend on the 14th of February, 1936.
 Dr. Gammack died on the 20th of April, 1941.
-At the time of his death, he resided at 812 Forest Ave., in South Bend, Indiana.
-They are buried at Riverview Cemetery in South Bend, Indiana, U.S.A.
+At the time of his death, he resided at 812 Forest Ave., in South Bend.
+Dr. and Mrs. Gammack were buried at Riverview Cemetery in South Bend, Indiana, U.S.A.